LenAnderson/Trader-Joes-Recipe-Ingredients/README.md

 You need to have a UserScript extension (e.g. Tampermonkey for Chrome, Greasemonkey for Firefox) installed to run this script.

 [Install this UserScript](https://github.com/LenAnderson/Trader-Joes-Recipe-Ingredients/raw/master/trader_joes_recipe_ingredients.user.js)

+Go to http://www.traderjoes.com/recipes.
+This is the only page that will trigger this script.